 Although interest rates are on the rise, it's still a great time to purchase a home.
 Speak with one of our expert loan officers today!

-• Fannie Mae (Conventional): You are allowed to have a payment plan, but the monthly payment has to be factored in to your debt ratio.
+• Fannie Mae (Conventional): IRS payment plans are allowed, but the monthly payment must be included in your debt-to-income (DTI) ratio.

-• FHA: You are allowed to have a payment plan, but the monthly payment has to be factored in to your debt ratio.
+• FHA: You can have an IRS payment plan, but the monthly payment will be counted in your DTI calculation.

-• USDA: You are allowed to have a payment plan, but the monthly payment has to be factored in to your debt ratio.
+• USDA: IRS payment plans are acceptable, but the payment must be included in your DTI ratio.

 Didn't find what you were looking for?